PsySecGroup/forge-client/README.md

 * [`src/types/values.ts`](src/types/values.ts): This contains a list of simple primitives that are part of the temporary centralized state.

+### Actions

+Actions allow you to easily modify states from any component.
+All actions are automatically attached to the result of `useStoreContext()`.
+For sanity reasons, it is best to name your action after the store value you are modifying.

+* [`src/actions`](src/actions): Directory where Action domains go
+  * [`src/actions/ui.ts`](src/actions/ui.ts): Example of UI actions.
+Each action takes `stores` as a parameter
+* [`src/state/index.ts`](src/state/index.ts): Where actions are automatically attached to the Store Context
+* [`src/actions/index.ts`](src/actions/index.ts): Action domains are attached to the Action cluster here

 ### Themes

 All themes are in the [`src/themes`](src/themes) folder